andrewluetgers/grab.js/README.md

 Simplify grabbing values out of complex objects.

 This is an add-on for for underscore.
-So in the browser you'll need to load that first;
+So in the browser you'll need to load that first

-In node it will augment root._ if it exists or add it if it doesn't;
+npm module:

 	npm install grab

+when you require the npm module it will augment root._ if it exists or add it if it doesn't

+	require("mr-hiccup");

+Adds just the grab function to underscore

 assume the following object for all examples